 Specific details on summer student stipends.

 When calculating mileage expenses for private vehicle use, Business Services has the current mileage reimbursement rate.
-Travel estimates should be adjusted to accommodate fare increases and inflation when projecting travel one or two years in advance.
-Principal investigators/project directors who pay for travel out of federally funded grants must (with a few exceptions) use domestic carriers for foreign travel.
-Also see Davidson College Official Travel Policy (PDF).
+Travel estimates should be adjusted to accommodate airfare increases and inflation when projecting travel one or two years in advance.
+Principal investigators/project directors who pay for foreign travel out of federally funded grants must use US flag carriers and code share alliances (except where allowed by U.S. "Open Skies Agreements").
+Also see Davidson College Official Travel Policy.

 Per Diem: When no guidelines are provided, costs should reflect sensible estimates of food and lodging needs.
 Budgets for travel abroad should take value-added hotel and food taxes into account.